The wait is over! Now you can listen to audiobooks on Otto Radio!

 Recommended for bookworms

 This is the novel Jane Austen would write if she lived in 21st century California.
 Karen Joy Fowler tells the story of six people who meet for their love of literature.
 In the course of six months, marriages are tested, affairs begin, unsuitable arrangements become suitable, and love happens.
 Jane Austen Book Club is a delightful comedy about modern relationships.
-The best-selling book was adapted to film in 2007.

 From the same author of the best-seller The 5 Love Languages, Anger: Handling a Powerful Emotion in a Healthy Way offers helpful insights into why we get angry and what we can do about it.
 Gary Chapman explains the difference between ”bad” and “good” anger and teaches us how to use it in a positive way.
 Narrated by the own author, this audiobook is an essential tool to improve how we handle our emotions.

-Recommendation for crime book fans
+Recommended for crime book fans

 Dead Center is a fast-paced thriller with a unique sense of humor.
 New Jersey attorney Andy Carpenter receives a call for help from the last person he would expect.
 His ex-girlfriend Laurie, now working for the police in a small town in Wisconsin, needs help with a double homicide.
 Still in love with her, Andy decides to help and must face the secrets of an ultra-religious community.